logeshkannan19/Taplytics/README.md

 ## 🎯 Overview

-KeyForge is a dark-themed, performance-focused typing speed test built entirely with React and CSS Modules — no UI libraries, no unnecessary dependencies.
+Taplytics is a dark-themed, performance-focused typing speed test built entirely with React and CSS Modules — no UI libraries, no unnecessary dependencies.
 It measures your Words Per Minute (WPM) and accuracy in real time, plots your speed as a live canvas graph, and persists your run history locally.

 ---